 The last equality presumes the system is stable, so that the imaginary axis lies inside the Laplace ROC of .
 For unstable systems the Fourier transform of doesn’t exist and only the Laplace description is well-defined; substituting then doesn’t give a meaningful frequency response.

-When we represent a signal as a sum of complex exponentials (a Fourier series for periodic signals, a Fourier transform for aperiodic ones), we know what the system does to each exponential by inspection: it multiplies by at that frequency.
+Represent a signal as a sum of complex exponentials (a Fourier series for periodic signals, a Fourier transform for aperiodic ones) and you know what the system does to each exponential by inspection: it multiplies by at that frequency.
 Summing the outputs (legal by linearity) gives the output corresponding to the summed input.

-In short: if we can decompose a signal into complex exponentials, we can compute the system’s response without doing convolution.
+So if we can decompose a signal into complex exponentials, we can compute the system’s response without doing convolution.
 Convolution in time becomes multiplication in frequency.
-This is the founding observation of all of frequency-domain analysis.
+That’s the observation all of frequency-domain analysis is built on.

 Real sinusoids and what the system does